zivanfi/minmaxbinarysearch/README.md

 Two metrics are collected:

-* steps: The number of steps the search algorithm took.
+* `steps`: The number of steps the search algorithm took.

-* matches: The number of pages identified as potentially matching.
+* `matches`: The number of pages identified as potentially matching.

 Two algorithms are compared:

-* strict: The min and max values are the actual smallest and largest values of a page (respectively).
+* `strict`: The min and max values are the actual smallest and largest values of a page (respectively).
 The binary search builds on the assumption that
   * `min value for page i` <= `all values in page i` <= `max value for page i` and
   * `max value for page i` <= `min value for page i + 1`

-* loose: The min/max values are allowed to be smaller/larger (respectively) than the actual smallest/largest (respectively) values of a page.
+* `loose`: The min/max values are allowed to be smaller/larger (respectively) than the actual smallest/largest (respectively) values of a page.
 The binary search builds on the looser assumption that: